DOUINA-Mouhamed/popeye-epitech-tutorial/README.md

 During this bootstrap, we are going to become familiar with one of the most popular contain- erization technologies: Docker, and its associated tool Docker Compose.

-Make sure to take you json packages out of you app directory and delete/stop your containers after each step.
+Make sure to take your json packages out of you app directory and delete/stop your containers after each step.